kupehtci/DOCUMENTATION/SonarQube/SonarQube.md

 All of this metrics can define a **quality gate**.
 This define the necessary metrics to <span style="color:green">pass</span> or <span style="color:red;">fail</span>, and for example block a merge request if the quality gate is not met.

+## Automation

+SonarQube exposes an API REST v1 and v2 with useful endpoints that allow to extract data and metadata from the projects, users and to automate workflows like project creation.

 ## Editions